kevinmiles/blog/content/markdown-tutorial.md

 Here's some tex with a [link](https://www.google.com "Google's Homepage") with a title.

-Here's a [reference link][ArbiTrarY CasE-InsenSitive ReferencE TexT]
+Here's a [reference link][arbitrary case-insensitive reference text]

 Here's one with just the [link reference text itself].